emrecosar/ficisertligi/_pages/about.md

 --------------------------------------------------------------

-I always have an interest in whisky but single malt journey started with a road trip in UK couple of years ago.
+I always have an interest in whisky but single malt journey started with a road trip in the UK a couple of years ago.
 I'm currently discovering the amazing world of whiskies and very happy to share my experiences with you.

 Hope you enjoy my blog.